 There are no new untreated discharges from the site.
-Runoff from all new impervious surfaces is treated and for storms up to 10 year event are entirely infiltrated on site.
+Runoff from all new impervious surfaces is infiltrated on site.
 Perimeter runoff from pervious areas will be reduced and is via sheet flow replicating existing pre-development conditions.
 There is no direct discharge of stormwater to waters or wetlands.